Humanothon is a human, world, change-aware ‘marathon’ – a thematic movement – for sense making and building shared understanding.

 Humanothon is a movement or a set of thematic movements run on the Hunome product.
 You can take leadership on a theme that needs multidimensional understanding and that you want to build a concerted systematic mapping on, with a group.
 Hunome product is there to use and our team helps the leads set this up providing materials and other help.

-You do not need to run a Humanothon to build multidimensional understanding on Hunome.
+Please note, you do not need to run a Humanothon to build multidimensional understanding on Hunome.
 You can also just start by clicking on ‘New SparkMap’ once inside Hunome and craft your own understanding and see others join.